hamitkoculu/hk-nd013-c2-fusion-starter/README.md

 ## Installation Instructions for Running Locally

-### Important Note

-Some files in this repository were not uploaded because they were large in size.
-If you want the repo to work correctly, make sure the following files are in the structure:

-- dataset
-- results
-- SFA3D

 ### Cloning the Project
 In order to create a local copy of the project, please click on "Code" and then "Download ZIP".
 Alternatively, you may of-course use GitHub Desktop or Git Bash for this purpose.